powerman/perl-IO-Stream/README.md

 # OVERVIEW

-You can create IO::Stream object using any "stream" fh (file, tty, UNIX socket, TCP socket, pipe, FIFO).
+You can create IO::Stream object using any "stream" fh (file, TTY, UNIX socket, TCP socket, pipe, FIFO).
-Or, if you need tcp socket, you can create IO::Stream object using host+port instead of fh (in this case IO::Stream will do non-blocking host resolving, create tcp socket and do non-blocking connect).
+Or, if you need TCP socket, you can create IO::Stream object using host+port instead of fh (in this case IO::Stream will do non-blocking host resolving, create TCP socket and do non-blocking connect).

 After you created IO::Stream object, it will handle read/write on this fh, and deliver only high-level events you asked for into your callback, where